 What Is Growth Hacking?
-A Guide.
+Definition & Strategies.

 A strong focus on data and an understanding of audience behavior is essential to successful growth hacking and will lead to the discovery of unforeseen opportunities ripe for exploring.
 A growth hacker’s responsibility is to think holistically about growth throughout every stage of audience interaction, engaging in rapid experimentation and consistent product updates to ensure products continue to align with audience needs.

 Origins of Growth Hacking

 The term “growth hacking” was coined in 2010 by tech startup entrepreneurs Sean Ellis, Hiten Shah and Patrick Vlaskovits.
 Ellis described a growth hacker as “a person whose true north is growth.
 Everything they do is scrutinized by its potential impact on scalable growth.”

 Growth hacking was further popularized by growth product leader Andrew Chen, who described the role as a “hybrid of marketer and coder, one who looks at the traditional question of ‘How do I get customers for my product?’ and answers with A/B tests, landing pages, viral factor, email deliverability, and Open Graph.”

 Shortly thereafter, books and conferences on the subject of growth hacking began popping up, including 2013’s “Growth Hacker Conference” hosted by Gagan Biyani, featuring growth hacking experts from forward-thinking companies like Linkedin, Twitter and YouTube.
 GrowthHackers.com emerged in 2015 and the practice became ripe for adoption by companies across industries.